04 - Cassandra

 Architecture Overview

 On the iot-lab-vsrvr there is a version of the JDK and eclipse installed (icon on the desktop).
 Open it and choose the pre-selected workspace.
 Study the application iot_lab4_mqtt-storm.
-It’s implemented like pictured above.
-We assume, our Randomspammer delivers temperature data in different units (°C, °F, °K).
+It’s implemented as pictured above.
+We assume, our Randomspammer delivers temperature data in various units (°C, °F, °K).

 Therefore we set up 1 temperature spout, which has 4 bolts available to process data.
 How the bolts are chained to achieve the workflow pictured above is visible in the class TemperaturSpout.
 You have also the possibility to define multiple worker threads for each bolt, e.g. if you expect much more temperature data whose temperature unit is °K.